beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *OpenStack Compute (Nova)*: manages the life cycle of VM instances from scheduling and resource provisioning to live migration and security rules.
-By leveraging the virtualization API provided by Libvirt, OpenStack Compute supports multiple hypervisors, such as KVM and Xen. storage system allows the uses to create block storage devices and dynamically attach and detach
+By leveraging the virtualization API provided by Libvirt^[[http://libvirt.org/](http://libvirt.org/)], OpenStack Compute supports multiple hypervisors, such as KVM and Xen.
 - *OpenStack Storage*: provides block and object storage to use by VM instances.
-The block them from VM instances using the dashboard or API.
-In addition to block storage, OpenStack provides a scalable distributed object storage called Swift, which is accessible through an API.
+The block storage system allows the uses to create block storage devices and dynamically attach and detach them from VM instances using the dashboard or API.
+In addition to block storage, OpenStack provides a scalable distributed object storage called Swift, which is also accessible through an API.
 - *OpenStack Networking*: provides API-driven network and IP address management capabilities.
 The system allows the users to create their own networks and assign static, floating, or dynamic IP addresses to VM instances.